Operation Varsity Blues: The College Admissions Scandal: Production

 Production took place in 2020.
 Due to the COVID-19 pandemic the production was delayed.

 Release

 The documentary was released on Netflix on March 17, 2021.
-The documentary was one of the top ten most watched films on Netflix.
+The documentary was the seventh-most-watched film on Netflix that week.

 Reception

 On Rotten Tomatoes the documentary holds an approval rating of 88%.
 Matthew Modine's performance was well received with Salon magazine writing that his performance was a "convincing interpretation of Singer's intense physicality."

 Clarie McNear of The Ringer, thought the documentary was "delicious" although it failed "to cover much new ground."
 Kelly Lawler of USA Today wrote that the documentary "lacks any uniqueness in its staid narrative."

 Lawsuit

 On April 6, 2021, Netflix was sued for defamation by John B. Wilson and his family.
 The Wilson family alleged that the documentary misrepresented them by portraying them as guilty and complicit in the scandal.
-In October 2021, John B. Wilson was convicted of conspiracy to commit bribery and fraud.
+Wilson pleaded not guilty at trial, and in 2023, his conviction was overturned on appeal.
+Wilson claims that before the release of the Netflix documentary, he provided them with evidence that proved his children earned their spot in their respective colleges.
+However, Netflix disregarded Wilson’s evidence, and portrayed him and his family as complicit in the scandal.

+In 2024, Wilson also filed a $75 million lawsuit against the University of Southern California for fraud and deceit.